 “You can buy a monkey, any monkey, for as little as $400-$800 here and do whatever you want with them.
 No one says anything.
 Many times they are sold to the circus or killed.
 It’s very bad, so we try to find and take as many as we can.”

-There are a group of parrots in a large cage eyeing us curiously.
-The care taker hands one to me and I nearly drop her; she is much heavier than I anticipated.
-Her eyes work her way up my face and around my hair.
+There were a group of parrots in a large cage eyeing us curiously.
+The care taker handed one to me.
+I nearly dropped her!
+She was much heavier than I anticipated.
+Her eyes worked their way up my face and around my hair.

 “Go ahead, give her a kiss.
 But don’t get scared or she might bite you.”

-It wasn’t the best way to encourage me to put my mouth next to her sharp beak but I trusted the parrot and did it anyway.
-She seemed to enjoy my slightly nervous kisses.
-When she became too heavy, I passed her on to my friends.
+Not the best way to encourage me to put my mouth next to her sharp beak!
+Ha!
+But, I trusted the parrot and did it anyway.
+She seemed to enjoy my slightly nervous kisses and did not bite me.
+When she started to weigh me down, I passed her on to my friends.

 Next, we were taken to meet Leo, the lion.
 Leo was rescued from the circus.
 He has a cleft lip and looks a little rough.
 When the owners of the Little French Keys rescued him, he weighed about a 100 lbs (a healthy lion weighs around 350-450 lbs).
 Apparently, the circus was feeding him ONE chicken a day.
 We fell for him immediately and my friend stuck her fingers through the cage, which he suckled on like a baby kitten until he was bored and retired to his napping spot.